 The United States has entered into tax treaties with many countries.
-Common types of tax and reporting treaties, include:
+Common types of tax and reporting treaties include:

-- Income Tax Treaties
+Income Tax Treaties

-- Estate Tax Treaties
+Estate Tax Treaties

-For example, you may have a retirement plan in a country where there is no tax treaty and therefore, the accrued but non-distributed income might be presently taxable, even if it is non-taxable (aka growing tax-free) in the country of origin (example CPFs in Singapore).
+For example, you may have a retirement plan in a country where there is no tax treaty, and therefore, the accrued but non-distributed income might be presently taxable, even if it is non-taxable (aka growing tax-free) in the country of origin (example CPFs in Singapore).
 Conversely, if there is a tax treaty in place as with the UK, then typically the non-distributed retirement funds will be tax-deferred until they are distributed and even the contributions may be tax deductible.

 Foreign Earned Income Exclusion (Form 2555)